chiralos/onomata-src/README.md

 ## Language

+*NOTE: version 0.1 : everything here is subject to breaking change*

 Onomata is set of standard words for a concatenative programming language, along with a trivial syntax and semantics for programs (expressions).